 After that, we break down the feature into user stories and define acceptance criteria.
 Acceptance criteria refers to a set of predefined requirements that must be met in order to mark a user story as complete.

-The next three components (Tech investigation; UX design & UI design) are optional and depend on whether a feature requires further investigation for tech feasibility or visual design.
+The next three components (Tech investigation, UX design and UI design) are optional and depend on whether a feature requires further investigation for tech feasibility or visual design.

 API is the information exchange layer between frontend and back end, including the key data parameters that the API will be providing to the frontend.
 We design the API contract in advance, specifying the parameters, so the frontend knows what to expect and where to display the information.
 This has the added benefit that in case the data is not available yet for the API, the engineering team is not held back and can already proceed to integrate the API – once the data is ready, the API contract and integration doesn’t need to be changed anymore and the data can be consumed by the frontend.